obsidian-tasks-group/obsidian-tasks/contributing/Building/Developing with WebStorm.md

 - After you have built the plugin, find `main.js` in the `Project` view
 - Right-click on it and select `Override File Type`
 - Select `Plain Text`

+## Stop WebStorm complaining about invalid JavaScript in markdown

+We have started using JavaScript as the fenced code block language for some documentation, as it makes the published documentation easier to read.
+The syntax highlighting breaks up an otherwise long wall of text.

+If using WebStorm IDE, it will complain very strongly about invalid JavaScript, as the code samples include things like `group by function` and line continuation characters.

+So turn off this checking, follow the steps in [Disable coding assistance in code blocks](https://www.jetbrains.com/help/webstorm/markdown.html#disable-injection-in-code-blocks).